mrehkopf/vcs/README.md

 | CAPTURE_BACKEND_VISION_V4L  | Supports the Datapath VisionRGB range of capture cards on Linux; requires the Datapath Vision driver to be installed. |
 | CAPTURE_BACKEND_VIRTUAL     | Provides a device-independent capture source that generates a test image.
 Useful for debugging, and doesn't require capture drivers to be installed. |
 | CAPTURE_BACKEND_DOSBOX_MMAP | Allows capturing DOSBox's frame buffer on Linux.
 Intended for debugging.
 See [this blog post](https://www.tarpeeksihyvaesoft.com/blog/capturing-dosboxs-frame-buffer-via-shared-memory/) for details.|

-### Dependencies

-The VCS codebase depends on the following external libraries and frameworks:

-1. Qt
-2. OpenCV
-3. Datapath capture API (RGBEasy on Windows, Vision/Video4Linux on Linux)

-It's possible to build VCS with just Qt and none of the other dependencies by modifying certain flags in [vcs.pro](vcs.pro) (see the sections below for details), although this will generally produce a very feature-stripped version of the program.

-#### Qt

-VCS uses [Qt](https://www.qt.io/) for its GUI and certain other functionality.
-Qt >= 5.7 or newer should satisfy the requirements.

-Non-GUI code interacts with the GUI through a wrapper interface ([src/display/display.h](src/display/display.h), instantiated for Qt in [src/display/qt/d_main.cpp](src/display/qt/d_main.cpp)).
-If you wanted to implement the GUI with something other than Qt, you could do that by creating a new wrapper that implements this interface.

-**Note:** There's currently some bleeding of Qt functionality into non-GUI regions of the codebase, which you would need to deal with also if you wanted to fully excise Qt.

-#### OpenCV

-VCS uses the [OpenCV](https://opencv.org/) 3.2.0 library for image processing.
-For Windows, the binary distribution of VCS includes a pre-compiled DLL compatible with MinGW 5.3.
-For Linux, you can get the OpenCV 3.2.0 source code [here](https://github.com/opencv/opencv/tree/3.2.0) and follow the build instructions [here](https://docs.opencv.org/3.2.0/d7/d9f/tutorial_linux_install.html) (maybe also see [this](https://stackoverflow.com/questions/46884682/error-in-building-opencv-with-ffmpeg) in case of build errors).

-Although not officially supported with VCS, versions of OpenCV newer than 3.2.0 may also work.
-See [this issue report](https://github.com/leikareipa/vcs/issues/30) for details.

-#### Datapath RGBEasy

-On Windows, VCS uses the Datapath RGBEasy 1.0* API to interface with your VisionRGB capture device.
-The drivers for your Datapath capture card should include the required libraries, though you may need to adjust the paths to them in [vcs.pro](vcs.pro).

-\*As distributed with the VisionRGB-PRO driver package v8.1.2.

-To remove VCS's the dependency on RGBEasy, replace `CAPTURE_BACKEND_RGBEASY` with `CAPTURE_BACKEND_VIRTUAL` in [vcs.pro](vcs.pro).
-This will also disable capturing, but will let you run the program without the Datapath drivers/dependencies installed.

-#### Datapath Vision

-On Linux, VCS uses the Datapath Vision driver to interface with Datapath capture devices.
-You'll need to download and install the kernel module driver from Datapath's website (and re-install it every time your kernel updates).

-To remove VCS's the dependency on the Datapath Vision driver, replace `CAPTURE_BACKEND_VISION_V4L` with `CAPTURE_BACKEND_VIRTUAL` in [vcs.pro](vcs.pro).
-This will also disable capturing, but will let you run the program without the drivers installed.

 ## Program flow